-The Supreme Court is expected to rule soon on the Trump administration's effort to end the Deferred Action for Childhood Arrivals, or DACA, program, which protects nearly 700,000 young undocumented immigrants brought the U.S. as children.
+The Supreme Court has ruled against the Trump administration's effort to end the Deferred Action for Childhood Arrivals, or DACA, program, which protects nearly 700,000 young undocumented immigrants brought the U.S. as children.
 Click the UCLA experts’ names below for a more detailed biography and contact information.

 Motomura, the Susan Westerberg Prager Professor of Law at the UCLA School of Law, is an expert on immigration and citizenship law.
 He has written extensively on the subject, has served as co-counsel on cases before the U.S. Supreme Court and has testified before Congress.
 He has commented on President Trump's decision to end DACA.